U.S. sues AmerisourceBergen for failing to report suspicious opioid orders

 Dec 29 (Reuters) - The U.S. government on Thursday filed a civil lawsuit accusing AmerisourceBergen Corp ABC.N of repeatedly failing to report suspicious orders of opioids and other controlled substances.

-In a complaint filed in Philadelphia federal court, the Department of Justice said the drug distributor violated its legal obligation to resolve suspicious activity in customer orders, or alert the federal Drug Enforcement Administration to suspicious customer behavior.
+In a complaint filed in Philadelphia federal court, the Department of Justice said the drug distributor and two units violated their legal obligation to resolve suspicious activity in customer orders, or alert the federal Drug Enforcement Administration to suspicious customer behavior.

+"Defendants have for years flouted their legal obligations and prioritized profits over the well-being of Americans," the complaint said.
+"The United States brings this suit to hold defendants accountable for their egregious failure to report suspicious orders and their role in contributing to the opioid epidemic."

 ((jon.stempel@thomsonreuters.com; +1 646 223 6317; Reuters Messaging: jon.stempel.thomsonreuters.com@reuters.net))